Running and deploying apps

 • Integrations — Configure pre- and post-processing options, either pulling files from upstream systems or sending results to downstream systems.
 For details, see Configuring integrations.

-• Review — To send runs with validation errors to the review queue, enable Require review on runs with validation errors.
+• Review — To send runs with validation errors to the review queue, select Enable human review.
 All documents in a run are queued for review and aren’t sent to downstream integrations until the review is closed.

 Configuring integrations